Abecid/abecid.github.io/docs/_posts/2023-01-11-diffusion-survey.md

     - 10x, 50x faster to produce high quality samples

 #### 5. [High-Resolution Image Synthesis with Latent Diffusion Models](https://arxiv.org/abs/2112.10752)
-- Runway ML, CVPR 2020, Dec 20 2021
+- Runway ML, CVPR 2022, Dec 20 2021

 1. Contributions
     - Faster high-resolution image synthesis with diffusion models by using the latent space instead of the pixel space.
-    - Trains an autoencoder in the latent space.
+    - Trains an autoencoder in the latent space, which is perceptually equivalent to the image space.
+It is trained with perceptual loss and patch-based adversarial objecgtive which enforces local realism.
+    - The encoder downsamples the image by the factor f, and use regularization techniques (KL) on the latent space.
+    - This learned latent space can be used for other downstream tasks.
+    - The 2 dimensional latent space can focus on the semantically important parts of the data more efficiently.

 #### 6. [ILVR: Conditioning Method for Denoising Diffusion Probabilistic Models](https://arxiv.org/abs/2108.02938)
 - SNU, Samsung, ICCV 2021 Oral, Aug 6 2021